EGI-Federation/documentation/content/en/users/notebooks/kernels/_index.md

 ---

 Jupyter is an extensible environment that supports different programming languages.
-For the EGI service we have enabled two differnet environments:
+For the EGI service we have enabled two different environments:

 - the default environment including commonly used languages like Python, R, and Julia.